 If your child would like to become a youth sponsor, contact your installation School Liaison Program or youth program/center.

 To help prepare sponsors for success, the Sponsorship Program provides training and access to important information and resources that can help newcomers master their move.
 The Sponsorship Program helps sponsors fulfill their responsibilities, which may include:

 Note: Responsibilities may vary based on service-specific policies and guidance.
 Make sure to check with your service branch for sponsor training requirements.

 For more information on the Sponsorship Program, contact your installation Military and Family Support Center.

 Prior to your arrival, ensure you have been provided contact numbers in the event of delays, changes in flight schedules, or you are not met at the airport.
 A courtesy phone with a DSN line is available at the Naha International Airport's Information Booth upon request.
-If you require assistance with sponsorship issues, please see your local Airman and Family Readiness Center for assistance, or contact Relocation Assistance for Kadena, 011-81-98-961-3366 or DSN 315-634-3366.
+If you require assistance with sponsorship issues, please see your local Military and Family Readiness Center for assistance, 011-81-98-961-3366 or DSN 315-634-3366.